Simon Katz

 As a young teen, he survived deportation to Auschwitz, forced labor at Fürstengrube sub camp, the harrowing Death March, and the hellish conditions of Nordhausen concentration camp.

-How to Watch Children of the Holocaust: Stories of Survival
+Where to Watch Children of the Holocaust: Stories of Survival

 Providing Support for PBS.org